Introduction

 • Reputation: Consider the experiences of other families who have used the hospice’s services.

-Remember, choosing hospice care is crucial, but you don't have to do it alone.
-Contact patient advocates, social workers, or support groups for guidance.
+Remember, choosing hospice care is crucial, but you don’t have to do it alone.
+For guidance, contact patient advocates, social workers, or support groups.
 Your love and care are the most important parts of this journey, and taking these steps can help ensure your loved one is comfortable and at peace.

 Challenges and Considerations